foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 ~~~~~~~~~~

 The following are aktualizr-repo's configuration parameters that can be useful to modify.
-The presented values are the default one.
+The presented values are the default ones.

 .. code-block::